mslawsky/time-optimization-v2/README.md

 ## Conclusion

-This iteration of the Time-Value Optimization Project emphasizes a holistic approach to time management, broadening the definition of value to include intrinsic measures such as happiness and fulfillment.
+This iteration of the Time-Value Optimization Project emphasizes a more holistic approach to time management, broadening the definition of value to include intrinsic measures such as happiness and fulfillment.
 By examining value across present, short-term, and long-term horizons, this framework ensures a more balanced and meaningful allocation of time and resources.
 It acknowledges that not all time needs to be optimized for productivity or rewards, and some activities provide intrinsic value simply by being present and aligned with personal values.
 Continuous goals and values are prioritized, reinforcing the importance of consistency and maintenance alongside growth and achievement.

 ---